-Each year, Postdoctoral Fellows selected in response to this NSBRI-RFA will be expected to attend the following meetings: a mandatory meeting of Postdoctoral Fellows at the annual NSBRI/NASA Investigators' Meeting in the Houston area, a research team meeting, and a domestic scientific meeting of the Postdoctoral Fellow's choice.
-During the first summer of the fellowship, the Postdoctoral Fellow will also be expected to spend 3-5 days in Houston and at NASA Johnson Space Center.
+Each year, Postdoctoral Fellows selected in response to the NSBRI-RFA will be expected to attend the following meetings: a mandatory meeting of Postdoctoral Fellows at the annual NSBRI/NASA Human Research Program Investigators' Workshop in the Houston area, the appropriate NSBRI research team meeting, and a scientific meeting of the Fellow's choice.
+During the first summer of the Fellowship, the Postdoctoral Fellow will also be expected to attend a 4-5 day NSBRI Summer Bioastronautics Institute at Baylor College of Medicine in Houston hosted by the NSBRI Postdoctoral Fellowship Program Coordinator and the NSBRI Education Team.
+This meeting will include a visit at the NASA Johnson Space Center.
 The Johnson Space Center visit will be arranged by the Fellowship Program.
 Funding, as available, will be provided to cover the costs associated with these meetings.